01 of 11

 The plants that slugs eat the most are typically those with leaves that are thin and soft.
 Hosta plants, for example, are well-known magnets for slugs; think of them as "slug lettuce."
 By contrast, it is often safer to grow plants with leaves that have unappealing-looking textures.
 For example, these slimy pests tend to leave alone leaves that are rigid, that bear a waxy coating, or that are bristling with tiny hairs.
 Also more resistant are those that give off strong smells or that are bitter-tasting.

-Slugs especially like to eat seedlings and the new leaves on plants: If there's nothing else leafed out at the time that they like better, they may make an exception and eat the new leaves of some supposedly slug-resistant perennials and annuals.
+Slugs especially like to eat seedlings and the new leaves on plants.
+If there's nothing else leafed out at the time that they like better, they may make exceptions to their usual diets.
+They'll eat the new leaves of some supposedly slug-resistant perennials and annuals.
 Much more thoroughly slug-proof are most of the woody plants (such as shrubs) and ornamental grasses.

 Slugs and their relatives with shells, the snails, are both gastropods (and mollusks).
 They leave behind a trail of shiny slime and big holes in the leaves of plants that they eat.
 They are most active where the ground is damp and the temperatures cool.Continue to 2 of 11 below.